WillThorntonCodes/PowerShell/README.md

 # PowerShell
 PS scripts for automation tasks
-Scripts I have created over the past year(2018-2019) for various projects.
+Scripts I have created to help accomplish routine tasks.

 ## PurgeFolder.ps1
 Reason or need: An application print server creates PDF files of each print job and stores them on the HDD.
 The files are not deleted automatically after their usefullness.
 I was asked to create a automated task to delete the contents of the folder every three days.
 This script will check the folder for files and delete them accordingly.
 Verbose output is sent to a log file.
 Created a batch file and set it up to exceute this .PS1 in Task Scheduler to run every third day.